Alone in a car park,

 The tick and the tock

 of life’s slow mortal clock, winding constantly down, ever nearer its stop.
-New Age Poems Communicative poems relating to Clock Latest Time Poems
+Age Poems Truthful thoughts about Clock Insightful words about Time

 Have something to say about the poem?